 • what money and savings might be available or have been applied for

-We will also be working with children's service professionals and partners to identify and support vulnerable families with household support fund grants directly.
+We will also be working with children's service professionals and partners to identify and support vulnerable families with HSF grants directly.

-Support for low income pensioners and adults receiving home care from December 2023
+Support for low-income pensioners and adults receiving home care from February 2025

-Twenty-three thousand eligible Derbyshire households have been sent a one-off voucher to help with energy costs worth £140.
+Over 22,500 eligible Derbyshire households will be contacted to receive one-off voucher to help with energy costs.

 • a pensioner (aged over 66) who is entitled to a discount on their council tax (council tax support)